-Those who should definitely avoid aspartame are people with the rare disorder phenylketonuria, or PKU, who must limit their intake of phenylalanine, an amino acid in aspartame.
+Those who should definitely avoid aspartame are people with the rare metabolic disorder phenylketonuria, or PKU, who must limit their intake of phenylalanine, an amino acid in aspartame.

 Some foods – tomato products, fermented sauces (such as soy sauce or oyster sauce) and long-matured cheeses such as stilton and parmesan – are naturally high in glutamate.

 Because MSG still has such a bad reputation (despite the lack of hard evidence that it causes any harm), some manufacturers use other sources of glutamate to give processed foods the extra taste.
 These include protein extracts from corn, yeast or soy, which are processed to release the glutamate.

 People sensitive to monosodium glutamate (MSG, 621) may have short-term reactions such as headaches, flushing and numbness when they eat foods that contain large amounts of MSG, and some asthmatics may also be susceptible.

 For most people MSG and other glutamates are harmless.
 If you're sensitive to MSG, check labels for it.

 When enhancers are unlabelled, it's very hard for people to know exactly what they're eating.